kenneth-ge/StereoMath/README.md

         * ALT + LEFT BRACKET to read the current node in MathSpeak
     * CTRL + ALT + RIGHT BRACKET to read aloud the whole expression using the intuitive built-in readaloud system
         * ALT + RIGHT BRACKET to read the current node in Intuitive Mode
-* SHIFT + ESC to use spatial navigation
+* WINDOWS + ESC to use spatial navigation

 ![Early Demo of Editor, Displaying Equation](Screenshot_24-2-2024_22859_localhost.jpeg)